ropensci/roweb3/content/blog/2025-01-17-yearinreview2024/index.md

 We also streamlined the review process and provided transparency through regular updates on the number of submissions, approvals, and the status of packages under review were shared through newsletters, our Slack and our open GitHub organization.
+We built a new [dashboard](https://dashboard.ropensci.org/) to monitor the health and responsiveness of our system for authors, reviewers, and editors.
 Peer review remains a cornerstone of how we maintain quality and reproducibility in R software development and how we build community.